-- How frequently future market activity is evaluated in order to adjust processing capacity. - 2.
+- 1. How frequently future market activity is evaluated in order to adjust processing capacity. - 2.
 The approximate excess capacity maintained over average daily transaction volumes. - 3.
 How often or at what point stress testing is performed.

-- 1. Whether the trading engine was developed in-house or by a commercial vendor. - 2.
-Whether the trading engine is maintained in-house or by a commercial vendor and provide the name of the commercial vendor, if applicable. - 3.
-The marketplace's networks.
-Please provide a copy of a high-level network diagram of the systems referred to in section 12.1 of the Instrument, as applicable, together with a description of the external points of contact for the marketplace's networks.

-- 4. The message protocols supported by the marketplace's systems. - 5.
-The transmission protocols used by the marketplace's systems. - 1.
-Current and future capacity estimates.
+- 1. Whether the trading engine was developed in-house or by a commercial vendor, - 2.
+Whether the trading engine is maintained in-house or by a commercial vendor and provide the name of the commercial vendor, if applicable, - 3.
+The marketplace''s networks.
+Please provide a copy of the network diagram used in-house that covers order entry, real-time market data and transmission, - 4.
+The message protocols supported by the marketplace''s systems, - 5.
+The transmission protocols used by the marketplace''s systems.